Majhar-98/Google-Calculator-App-Automation-using-Appium/README.md

 - Open Intellij Idea
 - Execute the following command into the terminal: gradle clean test
+- For generating Allure Report use these commands: allure generate allure-results --clean -o allure-report and allure serve allure-results

 ## Automation Steps:
 I have implemented in the following test automation steps.